The Royce Roundtable: Small-Caps Looking Strong in 2026

 1 Not annualized.

 All performance information reflects past performance, is presented on a total return basis, reflects the reinvestment of distributions, and does not reflect the deduction of taxes a shareholder would pay on fund distributions or the redemption of fund shares.
 Past performance is no guarantee of future results.
 Investment return and principal value of an investment will fluctuate, so that shares may be worth more or less than their original cost when redeemed.
 Current month-end performance may be higher or lower than performance quoted and may be obtained at www.royceinvest.com.
-Operating expenses reflect the Fund's total annual operating expenses for the Investment Class as of the Fund's most current prospectus and include management fees, other expenses, and acquired fund fees and expenses.
-Acquired fund fees and expenses reflect the estimated amount of the fees and expenses incurred indirectly by the Fund through its investments in mutual funds and other investment companies.
+Operating expenses reflect each Fund's total annual operating expenses for the Investment Class as of each Fund's most current prospectus and include management fees, other expenses, and acquired fund fees and expenses.
+Acquired fund fees and expenses reflect the estimated amount of the fees and expenses incurred indirectly by the Funds through its investments in mutual funds and other investment companies.

 As with any mutual fund that invests in common stocks, the Funds are subject to market risk—the possibility that common stock prices will decline over short or extended periods of time.
-As a result, the value of your investment in a Fund will fluctuate, sometimes sharply and unpredictably, and you could lose money over short or long periods of time.
-Fund investments in securities of micro-cap, small-cap, and/or mid-cap companies may involve considerably more risk than investments in securities of larger-cap companies. (see "Primary Risks for Fund Investors" in the respective Prospectus.)
+As a result, the value of your investment in a Funds will fluctuate, sometimes sharply and unpredictably, and you could lose money over short or long periods of time.
+Each Fund’s investments in securities of micro-cap, small-cap, and/or mid-cap companies may involve considerably more risk than investments in securities of larger-cap companies. (see "Primary Risks for Fund Investors" in the respective prospectus.)
 Please read the prospectus carefully before investing or sending money.
 Fund investments in foreign securities may involve political, economic, currency, and other risks not encountered in U.S. investments.
 Funds that invest a significant portion of their assets in a limited number of stocks may involve considerably more risk than more broadly diversified portfolio.
 A broadly diversified portfolio, however, does not ensure a profit or guarantee against loss.
 (See "Primary Risks for Fund Investors" in the respective prospectus.)
 Please read the prospectus carefully before investing or sending money.

 The performance data and trends outlined in this presentation are presented for illustrative purposes only.
 Past performance is no guarantee of future results.
 Historical market trends are not necessarily indicative of future market movements.